Silent Auction Pro Home Back Previous Next Print

 Setting the Tax Rate

-The Silent Auction Pro™ software calculates sales tax on taxable auction items based on the tax rate that is defined by the group administrator (Group Admin > Edit Group).
+The Silent Auction Pro™ software calculates sales tax on taxable auction items based on the tax rate that is defined by the group administrator (Group Admin Tools > My Group's Info).
 Tax is charged only on those items that are marked as taxable (the default setting) in the donations entry form.

 Gift certificates are, by default, marked as non-taxable because merchants typically charge sales tax when certificates are redeemed.
 When entering donations, a gift certificate can be marked as taxable if desired.